Taxation in Croatia

 Taxes in Croatia are levied by both the central and the regional governments.
 Tax revenue in Croatia stood at 37.8% of GDP in 2017.
 The most important revenue sources are income taxes, social security contributions, corporate tax and the value added tax, which are all applied on the national level.
+Within broader fiscal policy, tax revenue was at 21.3% of GDP, in 2023.

+Income tax

-Income tax in Croatia is determined by the amount of income and place of residence.
+Income tax is determined by the amount of income and place of residence.
 The tax is levied at a lower or higher rate defined by the government and determined by the local government unit.
-The threshold between the lower and higher rates is set at an annual income of EUR 50,400 (monthly income EUR 4,200).
+The threshold between the lower and higher rates is set at an annual income of €50,400 equating to a monthly income of €4,200.